opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 If the scene contains some audio files and is rendered in a file format supporting audio, for example QuickTime MOV, all the audio files will be merged to form the soundtrack of the movie (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

-.. note:: Audio files loaded in sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).
+.. note:: Audio files loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).

 As soon as the rendering is over, the rendered animation can be automatically displayed in a OpenToonz flipbook by activating the Open Flipbook after Rendering option in the Preferences > Interface dialog; it is also possible to display blank frames after each rendering playback when looping.
 If a soundtrack is available for the rendered scene, it is also possible to listen to it.